-In conclusion, we urge you to adopt the bill language necessary to update Michigan law to allow substitution of biologic products with FDA approved interchangeable biological products.
-We also urge you to delete Sections 17704(5)(B) and 17755(5) for the reasons previously discussed and to add language that references the "Purple Book".
-Lastly, once the draft FDA guidance is final, AMCP encourages the legislature to review it and determine whether additional legislation is necessary.
-If you have any questions about our position, please contact AMCP's Director of Legislative Affairs, Reginia Benjamin, at (703) 683-8416 or rebenjamin@amcp.org.
+In conclusion, we urge you to adopt the bill language that updates Michigan law to allow for the substitution of biologic products with FDA approved interchangeable biological products.
+We also urge you to delete the following proposed provisions: Sections 17704(5)(B) and 17755(5) for the reasons previously discussed.
+Lastly, once the draft FDA interchangeability guidance is final, AMCP encourages the legislature to review it and determine whether additional legislation is necessary.
+If you have any questions about our position, please contact our Michigan advocacy leader, Manjula Jayabalan, PharmD, MBA at majayabalan@mail.usciences.edu or AMCP's Director of Legislative Affairs, Reginia Benjamin, at (703) 683-8416 or menjamin@amcp.org.